-Discover the highlights of Luxor (ancient Thebes), when you tour the impressive temple of Karnak, the magnificent tombs of the Valley of the Kings, Colossi of Memnon, and the unique temple of the female pharaoh Hatshepsut.
-Lunch will be served at local restaurant.
+Discover the highlights of Luxor (ancient Thebes), when you tour the impressive temple of Karnak, the magnificent tombs of the Valley of the Kings, the Colossi of Memnon, and the unique temple of the female pharaoh Hatshepsut.
+Lunch will be served at a local restaurant.

 Our driver will pick you up at your hotel in Hurghada, to drive to Luxor.
 Your guide will meet you in Luxor to commence your trip to,

 The Valley of the Kings:

 The Valley of the Kings is one of the most important highlights of the development of the construction of the tomb in Egypt.
 It was called by the Ancient Egyptians (Ta-Maat) or the place of justice and truth.

 It is a long, narrow defile in the west bank of Luxor, which was part of ancient Thebes.
 It was the burial site of almost all the pharaohs of the New Kingdom (1550-1080 BC).

 The plan of the tombs varies considerably but consists essentially of a descending corridor interrupted by deep shafts to baffle robbers and by pillared chambers or vestibules.
 At the farther end of the corridor is a burial chamber with a stone sarcophagus in which the royal mummy was laid and store chambers around which furniture and equipment were stacked for the king’s use in the underworld.

 In many cases, the walls were covered with sculptured and painted scenes depicting the dead king in the presence of deities, especially the gods of the underworld, and with illustrated magical texts similar to those found in funerary papyri, designed to help him on his journey through the Netherworld.